 Still, I would rather carry an extra half kilo than waste money and the planet’s limited resources by buying single-use plastic bottles every day.
 For those of you planning long hikes, or who are extra picky about your pack weight there are lighter filtration and purification options out there but I cannot attest to how they stack up against the Geopress.

 More of an issue for your average backpacker than the weight of the Geopress, is its size.
 It is a good deal larger than a normal 710 ml water container.
 At 26 cm tall and 14 cm wide, it will take up a significant portion of your backpack.

-Even more of a bummer is that, unless you have pack specifically designed to carry large bottles, the Grayl Geopress won’t fit into the water bottle pockets on most backpackers.
-I tend to attach mine to my pack using carabiners, otherwise I would have to store it inside the pack, making it a bit of pain to get at when you want a quick glug of water.
+Even more of a bummer is that, unless you have a pack specifically designed to carry large bottles, the Grayl Geopress won’t fit into the water bottle pockets on most backpacks.
+I tend to attach mine to my bag using carabiners.
+Otherwise, I’d have to store it inside the pack, making it a bit of pain to get at when you want a quick glug of water.

 If you are travelling for more than a couple of months or planning on using your Grayl regularly, you will save money by getting yourself a Geopress.
 Even so, when saving up for a trip it’s painful to drop $90 US on anything, let alone a water bottle.

 The costs don’t end with the initial purchase either.
 Every time you need to replace the filter, it will set you back around $30 USD.